 Top 3 Creative Sales Games & Contest Ideas

-Here are three unique sales contest ideas that are certain to inspire your team today.
+Here are three unique sales games certain to inspire your team today.

 1. Perfect Pair

 Contests can feel unfair when new hires are competing against experienced veterans.
-Knowing who the best performers are can often demotivate other sales people from participating in contests, knowing that their efforts won’t be recognized.
+Knowing who the best performers are can often demotivate other reps from participating in sales contests, knowing that their efforts won’t be recognized.

 Instead of pitting all sales people against one another, pair up each newbie with a veteran and allow them to compete as a team.
 This encourages your motivated veterans to offer mentorship and guidance to their newbie partner, so your whole team improves vital skills.